boschresearch/shellmock/docs/usage.md

 Or you may want to mock all calls to `git push` while other commands should still be executed.

-You can forward specific calls to an executable by specifying the literal string `forward` as the second argument to the `config` command.
+You can forward specific calls to an executable by specifying only the literal string `forward` as the second argument to the `config` command.
 Calls matching argspecs provided this way will be forwarded to the actual executable.